UnlyEd/boilerplates-generator/templates/node-v12.6.0-package-MIT/README.md

 # Library Skeleton

-This project is a skeleton for library open source
+This project is a skeleton for an open source library

 <!-- toc -->